 The first thing we need to know is that the food we eat does not come out next time we rush to the toilet.
 Our breakfast, lunch, dinner and snacks need much longer to end their journey through our digestive system.
 Generally, at least 24 hours are required for a meal to travel from mouth to anus, but this so-called transit time may vary depending on many factors.
 Among these, the most important ones are without doubt a person’s diet, their level of activity and the amount of psychological stress they are exposed to.
 Psychological characteristics and general health also play an important role in this equation.

 Waste that does not leave your colon for more than a few days poses a significant health risk.
 It is more likely to be reabsorbed into the bloodstream, which can have an irritating effect on the intestinal walls.
 This increases the risk of several diseases, among which cancer is the most severe outcome.
 Therefore, if your body needs more time to process what you’ve eaten, these are the areas you need to focus on to mercilessly eliminate poor digestion and win your health back.
-And this is the no-nonsense way to do it – supported by science and medicine!
+And this is the no-nonsense way to do it – supported by science and medicine.
+It’s called eliminating slow digestion causes!

 With healthy lifestyle choices to smooth digestion

-While you might already know some tricks for boosting your digestive system, we want you to really rock it this time and get rid of this issue for good.
+While you might already know some tricks for boosting a slow digestive system, we want you to really rock it this time and get rid of this issue for good.
 But if you want to enjoy life without constipation, bloating and discomfort, you need to think big for a moment.
 We don’t want to sound overly dramatic, but only by adopting a healthier lifestyle overall, you will be able to truly leave sluggish digestion behind and thus improve your general health.
+Knowing what causes slow digestion is essential for also knowing which habits you need to eliminate for the ultimate victory.
 But don’t you worry.
-Turning unhealthy routines into habits that will benefit your gut is not as complicated as it may seem.
+Turning unhealthy routines into habits that will actually benefit your gut is not as complicated as it may seem.
 Especially as we will break it down into small and easy steps for you.
-Ready?
+Ready to meet the best slow digestion remedies?
 Let’s go!

 Avoid processed and fatty foods and alcohol

-While our bodies react differently to the same nutrients, scientists and medical professionals alike will generally tell you that a healthy digestive system means avoiding too much of the following:
+While our bodies react differently to the same nutrients – which means that there is no universal answer to the question of what causes slow digestion -, scientists and medical professionals alike will generally tell you that speeding up a slow digestive system means avoiding too much of the following:

 - processed foods (pretty much everything that comes in a box, such as microwave meals, snacks like potato chips and popcorn, cereal with tons of sugar, flavored nuts, margarine, ketchup etc.)